Lasso Inaugurated As First Right-wing Ecuador President In 14 Years - UrduPoint

 Correa was credited with modernizing Ecuador, thanks in no small part to high oil prices -- something Lasso doesn't currently benefit from.

-The socialist leader's legacy, though, was one of falling out with almost everyone due to his authoritarian style.
+The socialist leader's legacy, however, was one of falling out with almost everyone due to his authoritarian style.

 Traditional political parties, environmentalists, the media, even his former vice-president Moreno became enemies.

+Without mentioning Correa personally, Lasso hit out at past governments that "in the midst of so many arguments and internal struggles yielded to the worst political weakness: the authoritarian temptation."
+"We're beginning the fight to recover the democratic spirit of our country," he said, adding that "there will be no more political persecution in Ecuador."
 Lasso has vowed to govern for all Ecuadorans in a country suffering from political polarization.

+"I have not come to satisfy the hatred of a few, I have come to satisfy the hunger of many," he said.

-He is a practising catholic and member of the conservative Opus Dei faction within the Church.
+He is a practicing Catholic and member of the conservative Opus Dei faction within the Church.

-According to authorities, 350,000 Venezuelans live amongst Ecuador's 18 million population, mostly in the Pichincha province where the capital Quito is found.
+According to authorities, 350,000 Venezuelans live among Ecuador's 17.5 million population, mostly in the Pichincha province where the capital Quito is found.